rhel-labs/instruqt/selinux-containers/04-verify/assignment.md

 Query the SELinux policy on the container host to search for allow enforcement rules applied to access */home* directory.

-In 'Pane 1', enter the following.
+In `Terminal 1`, enter the following.

 ```bash
 sesearch -A -s my_container.process -t home_root_t -c dir -p read